EPCCed/APT-python4hpc/lectures/03/README.md

         s += A[i]
     return s
 ```
-- `prange` will automatically infer a reduction if a variable is being updated by a binary function/operator (i.e. +, -, /, *)
+- infers a reduction if a shared variable is updated by a binary function/operator (+, -, /, *)
  - **`s`** above is automatically identified as a reduction variable

-- Numba ensures thread safety but programmer must determine if loop can be parallelised without affecting result
+- Developer must beware cross-iteration dependencies and thread safety

 - Easier to try auto-parallelisation first, then explicit `prange` if Numba cannot determine automatically if a loop can be parallelised